Free art can lure people in the door and lead to sales. IF you do it right.

-David said Yep, that's his plan.
+David said (my paraphrase), Yep, that's my plan.
 He further explained that he gives away 40 at the event, 5 to commenters on his blog, and 5 to fans on Facebook.

 But, and here's the key, people don't walk out of the studio with one of David's miniature watercolors in their hands.

 Instead, they select an unfinished painting and write their name and contact information on the back [see image at right].